microsec/regulations/hrsz--all--ssl--EN.md

 <a id="3.2.7"></a>
 #### 3.2.7 Email address validation

-This section defines the used processes and procedures for confirming the Applicant’s control of Mailbox Addresses to be included in issued Certificates.

-The Trust Service Provider verifies that Applicant controls the email accounts associated with all Mailbox Fields referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.

-The Trust Service Provider never delegates the verification of mailbox authorization or control.

-The Trust Service Provider maintains a record of which validation method was used to validate every domain or email address in issued Certificates, including the relevant version number from the S/MIME Baseline Requirements [58] or TLS Baseline Requirements [57].

-Completed validations of Applicant’s authority may be valid for the issuance of multiple Certificates over time.
-In all cases, the validation shall have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1) prior to Certificate issuance.

-**Validating control over mailbox via domain**

-The Trust Service Provider may confirm that the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity’s control over the domain portion of the Mailbox Address to be used in the Certificate.

-The Trust Service Provider uses only the following approved methods in Section 3.2.2.4 of the TLS Baseline Requirements [57] to perform this verification:

-- DNS Change (BR 3.2.2.4.7)
-- Agreed-Upon Change to Website v2 (BR 3.2.2.4.18)
-- Agreed-Upon Change to Website - ACME (BR 3.2.2.4.19).

-**Validating control over mailbox via email**

 For applications submitted on the Trust Service Provider’s web site, the Trust Service Provider validates the Applicant’s email address by verifying the email address before completing the